onja-org/w2_bootstrap_layouts_and_components/README.md

 **Goal:** Create a section showcasing different Bootstrap button styles and components.

 **What you're building:** A section with various button styles, progress bars, and badges.

+**💡 Pattern Recognition Challenge:** Now you'll use the color patterns you've mastered to style buttons and components!

 **Step-by-step instructions:**